Christopher Raymond Perry: Quasi War

-On January 7, 1798, during the Quasi War with France, Perry was commissioned a captain in the U.S. Navy.
-Perry commanded the frigate General Greene, on which his son, then 13-year-old Oliver Hazard Perry, served as a midshipman.
-General Greene was launched on January 21, 1799, departed on her first cruise on June 2, 1799, escorting five merchantmen to Havana, Cuba.
-In Havana a yellow fever epidemic struck the ship which forced her to return to Newport on July 27.
-General Greene departed on her next cruise to Santo Domingo on September 23.
-On December 1 she, along with the frigate USS Boston captured the schooner Flying Fish and recaptured the American schooner Weymouth.
-Among other duties General Green intercepted supplies to rebels fighting to overthrow General Toussaint Louverture who had led a successful slave revolt against the French in Haiti in 1791.
+On January 7, 1798, during the Quasi-War with France, Perry was commissioned into the United States Navy at the rank of captain, commanding the frigate General Greene, on which his 13-year old son Oliver served as a midshipman.
+General Greene was launched on January 21, 1799 and departed on her first cruise on June 2, escorting five US merchantmen to Havana, Cuba.
+In Havana, a yellow fever epidemic infected much the ship's crew which forced her to return to Newport on July 27.
+General Greene departed on her next cruise to Saint-Domingue on September 23.
+On December 1, alongside the frigate USS Boston she recaptured the Danish schooner Flyvende fisk and American schooner Weymouth.
+Among other duties, General Green participated in the War of the South, intercepting supplies intended for the troops of André Rigaud, who was fighting against Toussaint Louverture.

-On April 27, General Greene brought two emissaries from Louverture to New Orleans where they went on to meet with President John Adams.
-She left New Orleans on May 10, escorting twelve merchantmen to Havana.
-As she neared Havana, a British 74 gun ship of the line intercepted the convoy and sent a boat towards one of the merchant ships so a boarding party could inspect the merchantman.
-Perry fired a shot across the bow of to boat and the captain of the British warship brought his ship alongside the much smaller General Greene.
-When the British captain demanded to know why Perry had fired on the boat, and remarked that it was very strange that a British ship of the line could not board an American merchant ship, Perry replied, "If she were a first rate ship (i.e. a ship mounting 100 guns), she should not do so to the dishonor of my flag!"
-Apparently, the incident was resolved without further conflict.

-General Greene returned to Newport on July 21, 1800, where most of her crew was discharged.
+On April 27, General Greene brought two emissaries sent by Louverture to New Orleans where they went on to meet with President John Adams.
+She left New Orleans on May 10, escorting twelve US merchantmen to Havana.
+General Greene returned to Newport on July 21, where most of her crew was discharged.
 Perry was given orders to maintain General Greene in a high state of readiness, should her services be needed.
-To his disappointment, Perry and General Greene were not given any other assignments during the Quasi War.
+A Naval Court of Inquiry was held on various lapses in obeying orders and other conduct during her deployment.
+Following the enquiry, Adams ordered Secretary of the Navy Benjamin Stoddert to suspend Perry from the Navy for three months without pay in a letter on 28 November.
+Captain Hugh G. Campbell was ordered to assume command of General Greene on the same day.
+To his disappointment, Perry and General Greene were not given any other assignments during the Quasi-War.

-Perry, along with most of the other officers in the Navy, was discharged by the Peace Establishment Act of April 3, 1801, which greatly reduced both the Army and the Navy.
-In the Navy, only nine of 42 captains were allowed to remain in service.
+Perry, along with most of the other US Navy officers, was discharged by the Peace Establishment Act of April 3, 1801, which greatly reduced both the Army and the Navy.
+In the Navy, only nine of 42 captains were not discharged.